 For a lazy day in the sun, you can’t do any better than Knip Beach.
 It’s one of the Caribbean’s most beautiful beaches owing to its geography: it’s a sandy stretch of beach bookended by two rocky cliffs.
 While the beach is shallow, soft, and sandy, there are rocky and reefy sections underwater near the rock cliffs where it’s possible to see all kinds of colorful fish, either by snorkeling or wading.

 Knip Beach doesn’t have much in the way of restaurants or beach bars, so it’s best to bring along everything you think you might need.
 However, in peak tourist season and on summer weekends, you’ll often find locals with food carts selling homemade snacks, drinks, and beach treats like ice cream.
-Bring a few extra bucks with you as it’s a great place to try some of the best homemade food you’ll find on the island.
+Bring a few extra bucks with you as it’s a great place to try some of the best food in Curaçao.

 Learn about Curaçao at the Museum Kurá Hulanda